SpenserJ/Ansible-Webhost/README.md

 ## Instructions

+* Install [geerlingguy/ansible-role-mailhog](https://github.com/geerlingguy/ansible-role-mailhog) via Ansible Galaxy:
+  * `ansible-galaxy install geerlingguy.mailhog`
-* Copy `hosts.example` to `hosts`, and configure it with your servers
+* Copy `inventory/example.config.php` to `inventory/config.php`, and configure it with your servers
-* Edit group_vars/production and group_vars/development, and add any administrative users or management IPs that you will use.
-Root access will be disabled, so be sure you have a working account configured
 * Add a public key for every administrative user into roles/ssh/files/keys/[username].pub
+  * Root access and Password Authentication will be disabled, so be sure this is a working public key or you may lock yourself out.
 * The first time you deploy the webserver with this script, use the command:
   * `ansible-playbook main.yml -e "ansible_ssh_user=root default_password=ThisIsTheDefaultPassword" --ask-pass`
   * This will create the user accounts, and then fail to process the remaining roles.
 This is intentional, as we disable the root user.
 * After the initial user configuration, you can use:
   * `ansible-playbook main.yml --ask-sudo-pass`
-* Currently, installing a production server will require changing the port Nginx is on.
-This causes a minor race condition, that you can solve with the following:
-  * `sudo service nginx restart && sudo service haproxy restart && sudo service varnish restart`